Prometheus-P/legal-evidence-hub/docs/ENVIRONMENT.md

 ### 3.1 Unified `.env` Structure

-LEH uses a **single unified `.env` file** at the project root.
+CHAGOK uses a **single unified `.env` file** at the project root.
 Each service directory has a symlink pointing to this root file:

 ```
 project-root/